benmvp/slides/2017/nodevember/why-react.md

 NOTES:
 - Here it is transpiled; it's just JavaScript ultimately
-- Thanks to the power of build tooling (Babel)
+- Thanks to the power of build tooling (aka Babel)
 - We can write our code in friendly JSX
 - But out comes normal JS
 - I couldn't imagine building my React components like this